Designing Sites and Portals

 Show display name

-For sites, you can either create a custom color scheme by selecting hex codes for each field or you can use one of our predefined dark color schemes which will automatically set values for the navigation bar, selected highlight, accent, and loading bar colors.
+For sites, you can either create a custom color scheme by selecting hex codes for each field or you can use one of our predefined dark color schemes which will automatically set values for the header bar, selected highlight, accent, and loading bar colors.

 For portals, you can create a custom color scheme using hex codes for the header bar, selected highlight, accent, and loading bar colors.